On This Page

 Where Does it Begin?

-It’s hard to say whether teen dating violence is on the increase in Cayman as there were no statistics prior to 2021, Spencer says.
-One theory is that movies, TV shows and music that perhaps glorify violence, refer to women in disparaging terms, or portray adults in unhealthy relationships, are giving youngsters a skewed idea of how to treat their partners.
+Its hard to say whether teen dating abuse is on the increase in Cayman as there were no statistics prior to 2021, Spencer says.
+One theory is that movies, TV shows and music that perhaps glorify abuse, refer to women in disparaging terms, or portray adults in unhealthy relationships, are giving youngsters a skewed idea of how to treat their partners.

-Many of those who participated in CICC’s survey had witnessed abuse at home.
-They may have seen, for instance, that conflict can be resolved with violence and so believe that is how arguments are handled.
-What a child experiences at home inevitably shapes their concept of ‘normal’ behaviour.
+Many of those who participated in CICCs survey had witnessed abuse at home.
+They may have seen, for instance, that conflict can be resolved with abuse and so believe that is how arguments are handled.
+What a child experiences at home inevitably shapes their concept of normal behaviour.
 Therefore, if they grow up around adults in an unhealthy relationship, they are likely to repeat those patterns, not realising they are unhealthy.

 Consequences of Dating Abuse